gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 feedback loop.

-This long feedback loop means that when we identify the problems that a given note has we have already forgotten the context and no longer understand the note.
+This long feedback loop means that when we identify the problems that a given note has, we have already forgotten the context and no longer understand the note.
 Therefore, the notes are irreparable at that point.

 The Zettelkasten method shortens this feedback loop by forcing us to, among